ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 })
 let targetExample = Notification.Target(targetBuilder: targetBuilder)

 let messageExample = Notification.Message(alert: "Testing BluemixPushNotifications", url: "url") // You can still use it, but will be removed in future releases.

-// User MessagBuilder for construction let messageBuilder = MessageBuilder(build: {
+// Use MessagBuilder for construction.
+This is new approach let messageBuilder = MessageBuilder(build: {

     $0.alert = "alert"